The Lyceum Club Melbourne

 Superb meals

-Members and guests experience exquisite meals prepared by our executive chef and team in a relaxed atmosphere.
+Members and guests experience exquisite meals prepared by our Head Chef and team in a relaxed atmosphere.

 Function rooms